kubernetes-sigs/network-policy-api/site-src/npeps/npep-126-egress-traffic-control.md

 on are the IPs present in `Node.Status.Addresses` field of the node.

 ```
-// AdminNetworkPolicyEgressPeer defines a peer to allow traffic to.
+// ClusterNetworkPolicyEgressPeer defines a peer to allow traffic to.
 // Exactly one of the selector pointers must be set for a given peer.
 If a
 // consumer observes none of its fields are set, they must assume an unknown
 // option has been specified and fail closed.
 // +kubebuilder:validation:MaxProperties=1
 // +kubebuilder:validation:MinProperties=1
-type AdminNetworkPolicyEgressPeer struct {
+type ClusterNetworkPolicyEgressPeer struct {
     <snipped>
 	// Nodes defines a way to select a set of nodes in
 	// in the cluster.
 This field follows standard label selector